 An employee may enforce the award as if it was an order of the Labour Court if the General Secretary has certified it.

-It is a one-stop process where Conciliation and Arbitration takes place on the same day.
-Section 191 (5A) makes provision for this process.
+It is a one-stop process where conciliation and arbitration take place on the same day; section 191 (5A) makes provision for this process.

-Question: Can I object to the process of Con/Arb?
+- Can I object to the process of con/arb?

-Con/Arb promotes the principle of speedy resolution of disputes in that the matter is finalised in one day.
-It is cheaper than the separate Conciliation and Arbitration process, with regards to costs that may be incurred by the parties.
+Con/Arb promotes the principle of speedy resolution of disputes in that the matter is finalised in 1 day.
+It is cheaper than separate conciliation and arbitration processes, with regards to costs that may be incurred by the parties.

-Question: What notice must the PHSDSBC give of a Con/Arb meeting?
+- How many days notice must the PHSDSBC give for a con/arb meeting?

 The PHSDSBC must give parties at least 14 days notice in writing.

-In Con-Arb process the representation is similar to that of arbitration proceedings, a party to the dispute may appear in or be represented only by a legal practitioner on agreement between the parties, a co-employee, member and an office bearer or official of that party’s trade union or an employee of a National Department or Provincial Administration.
+In a con-arb process the representation is similar to that of an arbitration proceeding; a party to the dispute may appear in or be represented only by a legal practitioner on agreement between the parties, a co-employee, member and an office bearer or official of that party’s trade union or an employee of a national department or provincial administration.

-Question: What happens if Arbitration does not take place on the same day?
+- What happens if arbitration does not take place on the same day?

-If there is an objection to Con/Arb and the matter remains unresolved, a certificate of non-resolution will be issued.
+If there is an objection to a con/arb and the matter remains unresolved, a certificate of non-resolution will be issued.
 The applicant must then apply for arbitration.
-This fact was confirmed in the leading case of Ceramic Industries Ltd v CCMA & Another (2005) 12 BLLR 1235 (LC), where it was held that if a party objects to Con/Arb the whole process is then switched to the old regime.
+This fact was confirmed in the leading case of Ceramic Industries Ltd v CCMA & Another (2005) 12 BLLR 1235 (LC), where it was held that if a party objects to a con/arb the whole process is then switched to the old regime.

-A process where a commissioner meets with the parties in dispute, and explores ways to settle the dispute by agreement (Section 133 of the LRA).
+A process where a panellist meets with the parties in dispute, and explores ways to settle the dispute by agreement (section 133 of the LRA).

-Question: Which referral form should the referring party use to refer a dispute for Conciliation?
+- Which referral form should the referring party use to refer a dispute for conciliation?